David Heathcoat-Amory

 David Philip Heathcoat-Amory (born 21 March 1949) is a British politician, accountant, and farmer.
-He was the Conservative Member of Parliament for Wells from 1983 until he lost the seat in the 2010 general election.
+He was the Conservative Member of Parliament for Wells from the 1983 general election until he lost the seat in the 2010 general election.
 He became a member of the British Privy Council in 1996.
 Heathcoat-Amory was previously Chair of the European Research Group.

 Education and professional life

 David Heathcoat-Amory is the son of British Army Brigadier Roderick Heathcoat-Amory, MC (son of Sir Ian Heathcoat-Amory, 2nd Baronet) and the nephew of Harold Macmillan's Chancellor of the Exchequer Derick Heathcoat-Amory.
 He was educated at Eton College and Christ Church, University of Oxford, where he received an MA in PPE.
 He was President of the Oxford University Conservative Association.

 Heathcoat-Amory qualified as an accountant in 1974 and joined Price Waterhouse as a chartered accountant.
 In 1980, he was appointed as the assistant finance director of the British Technology Group (BTG) where he remained until he was elected to Parliament in 1983.